Stevan-Zhuang/machine-learning-work/README.md

-# machine-learning-work
+# ml-playground
-A collection of things I wrote for fun and to practice machine learning.
+A collection of machine learning related things I wrote for fun and practice.